3Z9N/pdcs/qpd_client/README.md

 Building
 --------
-To build a pd_client library run:
+To build a qpd_client run:
 ./build_script